calipho-sib/dataintegration-tutorial/sessions/s1.docker/README.md

 ## Docker compose

 Docker compose is a high level composition system on docker, where multiple containers can be composed and execute as a single setup.
+A simple example of a docker compose can be found in the docker docs.

 ## Docker swarm